C.A.R.E. Care for Reactive Dogs website

-It is important to find trainers that understand how to work with fearful dogs.
-Anyone can call themselves a dog trainer, but it doesn’t mean that they have studied the current literature on dog behavior.
+It is important to find trainers who understand how to work with fearful dogs.
+Anyone can call themselves a dog trainer, but it doesn’t mean that they have studied the current literature on dog learning and behavior.
 A bad trainer can make matters worse for you and your dog.

 Beware the use of ‘dominance‘ to explain a dog’s inappropriate behavior.
 Dogs are social creatures who use cooperation far more often than competition or conflict to solve problems with people or other dogs.
-A trainer who talks about pack leadership, or being the alpha to your dog is demonstrating that they have either not studied dog behavior or are not current in the understanding of dogs and how to change behavior.
+A trainer who talks about pack leadership, or being the alpha to your dog is not qualified to work with this at-risk and vulnerable population of dogs.

 Questions to ask a trainer